shailjadav/advance_robot_learning_2025/README.md

 # Open Manipulator 6DOF

 This repository contains all the necessary packages to control and simulate the Open Manipulator 6DOF robot using ROS.

-## Getting Started

-### Prerequisites

-- Ubuntu 18.04 or 20.04
-- ROS Melodic or Noetic
-- NVIDIA GPU for hardware acceleration in Gazebo (recommended)
-- Docker

 ### Docker Setup

 This project uses Docker to create a consistent environment with all the dependencies pre-installed.